cdk-patterns/serverless/the-simple-graphql-service/python/README.md

 This is the most basic of [AppSync](https://aws.amazon.com/appsync/) implementations and would have to be hardened before production use. e.g. cognito user pools configured

+**Note, never print your API Key to the logs in a production system.
+This was added to make learning AppSync and GraphQL easier.
+If you want to use this pattern in a production system remove the two cloudformation outputs**

 ### Testing

 1. After CDK Deploy, capture outputs from the log.